Jintae-VIRNECT/kisti_test_repo/README.md

 ## Description
 ```
-Virnect Platform Authrization Service
+Virnect Platform User And Authentication Server
 ```

 ## Environment

 ```
-java -> openJDk 1.8 ^
+java -> openJDk 1.8
-Gradle -> gradle 6.* (but, gradle bundle is included this project)
+Gradle -> gradle 6.8 (but, gradle bundle is included this project)
 ```

 ## Build